LABSN-pubs/2018-pupil-lisdiff/pubs/manuscript/manuscript.md

 normal and individually age-matched.

-The apparent failure to reproduce the pupillometric results of @McCloyEtAl2017 in the control population is less worrisome than it might seem: the prior study involved stimulus degradations that may have increased difficulty in the switch-attention trials more strongly than the maintain-attention trials,
+The apparent failure to reproduce the pupillometric results of @McCloyEtAl2017 (i.e., the finding that pupil dilation is greater on switch-attention trials, and begins to diverge from maintain-attention trials as soon as the pre-trial cue is heard) in the control population is less worrisome than it might seem: the prior study involved stimulus degradations that may have increased difficulty in the switch-attention trials more strongly than the maintain-attention trials,